Using your SaaS Metrics

 Rolling SaaS Metrics Deceive You.
 Here’s Why: You shouldn’t be looking at your SaaS metrics on a rolling basis, because the process hides your actual progress and problems.

-Everyone in SaaS is Using Buyer Personas Incorrectly: Similar to your SaaS metrics, your buyer personas are the fulcrum through which you create good product and align your company around common customers.
+Everyone in SaaS is Using Buyer Personas Incorrectly: Similar to your SaaS metrics, your buyer personas are the fulcrum through which you create a good product and align your company around common customers.

 Data Shows that Discounting Lowers LTV by Over 30%: Discounting strategies may appear to boost MRR quickly, but have disastrous impacts on the backend of your MRR through lower LTV.